zulip/zulip/templates/zerver/help/make-an-announcement.md

-# Making an Announcement
+# Make an Announcement

-An announcement on Zulip is a message which will reach all users organization-wide.
+An announcement on Zulip is a message which will reach all users in an organization.
 Announcements on Zulip are sent using the `#announce` stream.

 1. To send an announcement, click the **New stream message**